m0chan/m0chan.github.io/_posts/2019-07-26-Bypassing-2FA-For-Fun-With-Evilginx2.md

-I also picked myself up a domain for testing purposes (https://offffice.co.uk) - Yes I managed to get 'Office' with 4 F's for £1...
+I also picked myself up a domain for testing purposes (https://offffice.co.uk) - Yes I managed to get `Office` with 4 F's for £1...